2014/15 Board Members

 MARKETING COMMITTEE CHAIRMAN AND DIGITAL STRATEGY

-Christopher works as a consultant and business owner in the Information Technology sector, He has more than 15 years of management and entrepreneurial experience which includes; international business (export and account management), joint venture supervision, and strategic planning.
+Christopher works as a consultant and business owner in the Information Technology sector, He has more than 15 years of management and entrepreneurial experience which includes; international business (Import/Export, Export and Account Management), Joint Venture Supervision, and Strategic Planning.
 In his international business work he traveled extensively to Europe, Africa, and Latin America.
 As a result he cultivated language skills in Spanish, French and Portuguese.
 In his current work he is a consultant specializing in Digital and Intellectual Property Asset Strategy.

-He also has more than 16 years of professional writing experience that includes; proposal (business and grant), business planning, academic journals, book reviews, reports, conference presentations, and integrated marketing and communications.
-Christopher has a passion for education and has taught coursework ranging from Creative Writing and ESL, to Information Literacy both domestically and Internationally (Brazil and England).
-He has also worked in the private sector in France, England, and Brazil.
+He also has more than 16 years of consulting and professional writing experience that includes; proposal (business and grant), business planning, academic journals, book reviews, reports, conference presentations, and integrated marketing and communications.
+Christopher has a passion for education and has taught coursework ranging from Creative Writing and ESL to Information Literacy both domestically and Internationally (Brazil and England).
+He has also worked in the private sector in the United States, France, England, and Brazil.

 DR. RALPH BAYARD